tbrendanj/btang-personal-site/README.md

 The postgres credentials don't really matter right now since I have yet to do anything involving a postgres db.
 You can write `strapi` into all of them and it will work fine.

 `npm run dev` starts the Next and Strapi servers in development mode.
 Next will be located at localhost:3000; head there to see the site in action.
 Strapi will be located at localhost:1337.

+# Future Features

+Contact page with a contact form

+Highlight the header tab for the part of website the viewer is on

+Advanced searches for blog and project posts (as opposed to the current title-only search)

+Implmement international locales